Please select from the topics below. If you cannot find the answer you are looking for, please contact us.

 The age of students varies for each centre; our standard age range is 8-18.

 +Getting to the centre FAQs

-Twin do not pay travel expenses for centre staff; this includes travel for inductions.
+Twin do not pay travel expenses for centre staff; this includes travel for the inductions.

 Non-residential (London only) staff will be required to make their own way to their centre.
-For those using public transport, we aim to place you in accommodation within a 45 minute commute of the campus; however, there can be external influences which make travel time longer.
+For those staying in a homestay and using public transport, we aim to place you in accommodation within a 45 minute commute of the campus; however, there can be external influences which make travel time longer.

 If you are moved from one centre to another during your contract, we will reimburse that expense on production of a valid receipt.

 Please note that for residential centres, staff will be based on-site and no commuting to the centre will be required.

 Twin HQ will be able to provide a reference confirming the dates that you worked for Twin, your position and areas of responsibility.

 We value returning staff and usually give them priority when it comes to assigning staff to centres.
 We like to promote from within Twin whenever possible and our managerial staff are often staff members who started off working with Twin Summer Centres in a role with less responsibility and worked their way up.
 There is also a one-off loyalty bonus paid each year to returning staff.

 If your question is not answered above you should send an email to email@example.com